gitbls/sdm/Docs/Disk-Encryption.md

 * Save the contents of the rootfs to the scratch disk
 * Enable encryption on the rootfs
   * You will be prompted to enter YES (all in upper case) to continue
-  * You will then be prompted to provide the passphrase for $rootfs
+  * You will then be prompted to provide the passphrase for $rootfs unless `nopwd` was specified
   *  **Be sure that your CapsLock is set correctly (in case you changed it to type YES)!!!**
-* After a short pause you'll be prompted for the passphrase again to unlock the now-encrypted rootfs
+* After a short pause you'll be prompted for the passphrase again to unlock the now-encrypted rootfs unless `nopwd` was specified
 * If you provided an encryption keyfile to `sdm-cryptconfig` or the `cryptroot` plugin it will be installed into the encrypted rootfs
 * The saved rootfs content will be restored from /dev/sdX to the encrypted rootfs
 * When the restore finishes sdmcryptfs will exit and drop you to the (initramfs) prompt